particify/arsnova-server/src/site/markdown/installation.md

 ### CouchDB

-If you are installing ARSnova for the first time and don't have any data from an older version that needs to be migrated, you can follow CouchDB's guides to set up CouchDB 2:
+If you are installing ARSnova for the first time and don't have any data from an older version that needs to be migrated, you can follow CouchDB's guides to set up CouchDB 2 or later:
 * [Installation](https://docs.couchdb.org/en/stable/install/unix.html)
 * [Single Node Setup](https://docs.couchdb.org/en/stable/setup/single-node.html)